skip to content

 The Image-Based Abuse Scheme provides reporting options, resources and support to victims of image-based abuse in Australia.
 Image-based abuse can include an ex‑partner sharing intimate or sexual images or videos of you without your consent.
 If you complain, the Commissioner can require that they or the service provider remove image-based abuse material within 24 hours.
 The Commissioner can also issue fines where someone has posted or threatened to post an intimate image online without your consent, and where they fail to remove the material when requested.

-There are also separate child and adult Cyber Abuse Schemes under which online material may be considered cyber bullying and be subject to removal.
-Before asking for a removal notice from the Commissioner under one of these Cyber Abuse Schemes, you should first complain to the online service provider.
-The Commissioner cannot issue a removal notice to a service provider until 48 hours after you have made a complaint to the provider.
-The Commissioner can issue fines where material is not removed as requested.
+There are also separate Child Cyberbulling and Adult Cyber Abuse Schemes under which online material may be considered harmful and be subject to removal.
+Before asking for a removal notice from the Commissioner, you should first complain to the online service provider.
+If the provider does not take action, you may report the issue to the eSafety Commissioner who can then issue a removal

 The Commissioner can also investigate complaints about online content that may be illegal or restricted.
 The Commissioner can issue a removal notice under the Online Content Scheme even if the content is hosted outside of Australia.